datadonK23/datadonK23.github.io/content/pages/about.md

 2. Love of Learning
 3. Kindness

-I consider myself as an open-minded personen also, a personal quality that helps to collect much of general knowledge.
+I consider myself as an open-minded person, a personal quality that helps to collect much of general knowledge.
 And I deeply enjoy beeing creative, but sadly haven't as often possibilities to live it up as I would like.
 Which is the main drawback of beeing highly structured in thinking and acting.
 But, enough vaunt for now.

 ## Bad Habits
 * Caffeinated, too often.